duncanesmith/lsclib/README.md

 to view everything.

 Once you've downloaded the files from GitHub, navigate to the "run.py" file and run it.
 Then you can type "LSC = wedge(1000)", which will create an LSC object with the affiliated attributes produced for 1000 trials under normal insolation.
 For example, "LSC.Isc_cell" will report the resulting short-circuit current of the solar cell within an LSC.
+The "energy_estimate.py" file will run energy estimates for both LSCs (forecast_lsc) and solar panels (forecast_solar_panel) as well.
+Existing csv files for LSC optical efficiency and spectral mismatch factor can be leveraged, or recreated by running a matrix of results through the Monte Carlo code.